Frodo-Web/frodo-tips/linux-admin/rabbitmq.md

 print(' [*] Waiting for messages.
 To exit, press CTRL+C') channel.start_consuming()
 ````
+### TODO
+- Configuration Files.
+Be familiar with RabbitMQ configuration files and the settings that impact performance and behavior.
+- Resource Management.
+Optimize resource usage by tuning parameters such as memory, file descriptors, and Erlang VM settings.
+RabbitMQ + Cluster + Erlang VM + Host settings.
+- Connection Pooling.
+Implement connection pooling to efficiently manage connections and reduce overhead.
+- Prefetch Count.
+Adjust the prefetch count to optimize the balance between message throughput and consumer efficiency.
+- Backup and Restore
+- Plugins.
+Explore and use RabbitMQ plugins to extend functionality based on specific use cases.

 ## RabbitMQ learning roadmap
 Here's a roadmap to guide your learning journey:
 1. Understand Messaging Concepts: